packit/packit.dev/content/posts/2021-features.md

 ![Packit Service: reactions](/images/2021-features-thumbs-up.png)

-Speaking of statuses, we switched to a more feature-rich API called Github Check Runs.
+Speaking of statuses, we switched to a more feature-rich API called GitHub Check Runs.
 It allows us to create a separate result page where we can show more information -- e.g. more links when needed and more space for hints when there is a problem.
 You can also find the run results on a separate `Checks` tab of the pull-requests page.